pacphi/spring-ai-converse/playground/README.md

 > Add an appropriate value for each environment variable above.

-Navigate the playground directory and activate a Spring profile
+Navigate to the `playground` directory and activate a Spring profile

 ```bash
 cd playground